 All the artwork you see on our products, on the Monday Morning Motivation (you really want to be getting that in your inbox each week...trust me) and in my Instagram feed (you want to follow that too - @personalpeptalk) is hand drawn with love by me, Stacy Davison.
 Unless, of course, I'm sharing the art of someone I love and admire.
 Then, you'd see credit where credit is due.

-The photographs on this site were taken by Andrew Ochoa.
-I think he's the best.
+Most of the photographs on this site, unless credited otherwise, were taken by Andrew Ochoa.